How Long Does The Debt Consolidation Process Usually Take?

 Debt settlement involves negotiating with your creditors to settle your debts for less than the original amount owed.
 The timeframe for debt settlement can vary significantly depending on your financial situation and negotiation skills.
 It can take several months or even years to negotiate settlements with all your creditors and pay off the agreed settlements.
 Debt settlement should only be considered as a last resort option, as it can have long-term consequences on your credit score.

-You might also like: What Exactly Is Debt Consolidation?
+You might also like: What Is The Difference Between Debt Consolidation And Debt Settlement?

 Bankruptcy